Environmental and energy education

 Your event could focus on zero carbon homes, renewable energy, sustainable water systems, or provide an overview of sustainable living; and we pitch the content to meet your needs.

 - school trips: We offer knowledge of sustainable living within a real case study, notably meeting the curriculum requirements of AQA 9-1 Sustainable Living GCSE Design and Technology

 - introductory group tour: based on our sustainable living tour, adapted to your group’s particular interests

 - technical group tour: with additional material on the design and operation of energy and water systems, these events have proven helpful to postgraduate students, architects, developers, building professionals and groups of potential self-builders.

-- online tour: lasting one or two hours, we can conduct a tour of one of the homes, covering the key aspects of co-housing, energy and water and take live questions from the audience.
+- online tour: lasting one hour, we can conduct a tour of one of the homes, covering the key aspects of co-housing, energy and water and take live questions from the audience.

 - facilitated workshop: we can use our expertise and inspirational setting to help your class, team, group or organisation develop and deliver its sustainability goals.
 Topics include energy efficiency, renewable energy, water and broader sustainable living.